evantravers/hammerspoon-config/README.md

 - TODO: work with other keys

 ### pomodoro timer
-TODO:

 - on start should close list of distractions
 - on pause/stop should open distractions back up
-- ideally changes the /etc/hosts too
+- TODO: ideally changes the /etc/hosts too
+- TODO: menubar timer?